fsquillace/junest/README.md

 ##Automatic fallback to classic chroot##
 Since the [arch-chroot](https://wiki.archlinux.org/index.php/Chroot) may not work on some distros, JuNest automatically tries to fallback to the classic chroot.

+##Automatic fallback for all the dependent host OS executables##
+JuNest attempt first to run the executables in the host OS located in different positions (/usr/bin, /bin and /sbin).
+As a fallback it tries to run the same executable if it is available in the JuNest image.

 ##Automatic building of the JuNest images##
 The JuNest images are built every week so that you can always get the most